matwu/coreos-vagrant/README.md

+# Rails Environment with Docker on CoreOS

+### Keywords

-# Vagrant / CoreOS / Docker / Ruby on Rails / MySql / Nginx
+Vagrant / CoreOS / Docker / Ruby on Rails / MySql / Nginx

 ---